 The relationship betweent static magnetic field measured by the FID atomic magnetometer and the Larmor precession frequency can be expressed as:

 $\gamma$ represent the gyromagnetic ratio of ground state atoms, which is about 6.99583 Hz/nT of ground state (F = 2) of $^{87}$Rb.

-Timing sequence control system is shown in Figure 2.
-At first, we turn on the pumped laser to prepare the spin-polarized state of the $^{87}$Rb atomic ensemble from $t_0$ - $t_1$.
+The timing sequence diagram of control system is shown in Figure 2.
+At first, we switch on the pumped laser beam to prepare the spin-polarized state of the $^{87}$Rb atomic ensemble from $t_0$ - $t_1$.
 The polarized $^{87}$Rb atomic macroscopic magnetic moment is along the y direction at the end of $t_1$.
-Then, applying a RF magnetic field with the angular frequency equal to the Larmor precession frequency, the atomic macroscopic magnetic moment precess to the xoz plane after applying $\pi / 2$ pulse time.
-Finally, the RF magnetic field is switched off and the probe laser is turned on.
-The atomic macroscopic magnetic moment evolve freely at Larmor frequency until the thermal equilibrium state.
-The pump laser, RF magnetic field and probe laser are separated from the time domain by time sequence control to avoid the crosstalk effect on the measurement signal and sensitivity, and further influence on the current noise characterization.
+Then, applying a RF magnetic field with the angular frequency equal to the Larmor precession frequency, the atomic macroscopic magnetic moment precess to the xoz plane after applying $\pi / 2$ pulse.
+Finally, the RF magnetic field is switched off and the probe laser beam is switched on.
+The atomic macroscopic magnetic moment evolve freely at Larmor frequency until the thermal equilibrium states.
+The pump laser , the RF magnetic field and the probe laser are separated from the time domain by time sequence control to avoid the crosstalk effect on the measurement signal and sensitivity, and further influence on the current noise characterization.

 We apply a static magnetic field of 6.3 $\mu$T along the y direction.
 The heating temperature of the atomic vapor cell is set at 85℃, and the atomic number density is about 2.2 × 10$^{12}$ cm$^{-3}$.
 Figure 3(a) shows a typical FID signal in one period.
 The transverse relaxation times T$_2$ is 2.5 ms of $^{87}$Rb by exponential fitting.
 Figure 3(b) shows the Fast Fourier Transform (FFT) of FID signal.
-A full width at half maximum (FWHM) is about $292.4\pm2.9$ Hz.
+The full width at half maximum (FWHM) is $292.4\pm2.9$ Hz.